wiesel81/pebble-gameclock/README.md

 * 01:00 WARNING! (*1x long vibe*)

 ## Settings
 On the smartphone the vibration patterns, notifications and other features of the GameClock can be configured very easily.
 Note that there is only communication from the smartphone to the Pebble watch implemented, not the other way!
-So enabling / disabling the vibration (SELECT-Button pressed in standby mode) or changing the length of a period on the Pebble is overwritten when the settings on the smartphone are saved the next time (while connected to the Pebble watch, of course).
+So enabling / disabling the vibration (SELECT-Button pressed in standby mode) or changing the length of a period on the Pebble is overwritten when the settings on the smartphone are saved the next time.

 ***